Human Service Acronyms

 MFP – Money Follows the Person

-- The theory that individual transitioning out of facilities to HBCS should receive the same amount of funding that they each received in the facility they were in.
+- The theory that individual transitioning from institutional facilities to Home and Community Based (HCBS) services should continue to receive the same amount of funding.

 NWD – No Wrong Door